COVID-19 vaccine

 Infant programme

-- those with severe neurodisabilities
+- with severe neurodisabilities

-- those with profound and multiple or severe learning disabilities (including Down’s syndrome) and those on the learning disability register
+- with profound and multiple or severe learning disabilities (including Down’s syndrome) and those on the learning disability register

 Some parents may receive a letter or a phone call to invite their child to an HSC Trust clinic for vaccination.